kosdev-code/kos-buildpublish/readme.md

   3. Studio Server API Key for publishing
   4. [Optional] Maven Settings file (settings.xml normally found in your ~/.m2 folder) - if required for building your code
   5. [Optional] npmrc file that configures repositories and secrets for NPM - if required for building your code
+  6. [Optional] usersecrets directory can be used for any secrets/items you wish to include in your build automation that is not included in the above.
+This is unstructured.

 As part of the build and publish process, you must configure a folder containing your secrets.
 It follows the following structure

 ```
    artifactstores/     [Directory containing configuration for Artifact Stores]
    keysets/            [Directory containing keysets used for KAB signing]
+   usersecrets/        [Optional Directory containing secrets or files that you wish to use during the build process]
    npmrc               [Optional, npmrc file]
    settings.xml        [Optional, maven settings file]
    secrets_password    [Text file containing the password to the Secrets file]
 ```

 This folder is then transformed into an encrypted 7z file with the provided script `make_secrets_file.sh` for use by the build process.
 The secrets_password file is not included in the encrypted 7z file, but is used by tooling to create the secrets file and to run the build process locally.

+Details on the secrets directory follows:

 ### Keyset